Yamen-Malik/Path-Finding/README.md

 |Obstacle |     O      |
 | Weight  |     W      |

+After choosing the a node type, hold the left mouse button and hover over the nodes you want to replace
+Use Right mouse button to remove Obstacle and Weight nodes

 ![Obstacle](https://user-images.githubusercontent.com/60931606/85296162-a2155080-b4a9-11ea-995f-2a32abc0a84e.gif)
 ![Drawing](https://user-images.githubusercontent.com/60931606/85296277-d0932b80-b4a9-11ea-9281-da5740aa237f.gif)

 ### Running the algorithm
-Choose the algorithm you want to user then press Enter
+Choose the algorithm you want to use then press Enter

 |Algorithm|Keyboard key|
 |---------|------------|